SoDevly/sodevly.github.io/example/content/react-native-redux-saga.md

 import rootReducer, {rootSaga} from './src/redux/modules/rootReducer';
 import penderMiddleware from 'redux-pender';
 import createSagaMiddleware from 'redux-saga';
-import rootReducer from './src/redux/modules';
 import { default as HomeScreen } from "./src/screen/HomeScreen";
-import { default as ReduxPenderScreen } from "./src/screen/redux/ReduxPenderScreen";
+import { default as ReduxSagaScreen } from "./src/screen/redux/ReduxSagaScreen";
 ...생략

 enableScreens();